pmalan/openshift-virt-templates/README.md

 # openshift-virt-templates

-##How to add other OS templates to Openshift Virtualization
+## How to add other OS templates to Openshift Virtualization

 Download https://github.com/kubevirt/common-templates/releases/download/v0.25.0/common-templates.yaml (or relevant version, as specified in an existing Openshift Template, current 4.13 - v0.25.0)

 Modify templates, for this example, only Ubuntu was selected.

-Create DataSource and ImageCron to create the autmatic import of source.
+Create DataSource and ImageCron to create the automatic import of source.

 ## Ubuntu Sample